anderssandstrom/ecmccomgui/README_gui.md

 press the "open gui" button

+note: The GUI supports multiple open windows for different PV:s (a new window will be created each time the "open gui"- button is pressed with a valid PV).

 Depending on the PV-type, different GUI windows will appear.

 If the type of the pv is a normal scalar then the following generic GUI should appear: